plone/training/gatsby/data.rst

 .. note:: `query` is a keyword that means that we are requesting data.
 If we need to modify the data, we need to use `mutation`.

-Now that we have seen how to query some data from GraphQL, let's see how use that infos in components.
+Now that we have seen how to query some data from GraphQL, let's see how to use that information in components.

 There are two ways to inject data into components depending on whether the component is a page component (index.js file), or not (Layout component).

-Let's start with the first one: we need to change our index.js page like this:
+Let's start with the first one.

+We need to change our ``index.js`` page like this:

 .. code-block:: none
     :emphasize-lines: 1,5,8,14-22